jwaresolutions/Jware-Trading-Project-Management/milestones.md

 Task 2: Backend Development

-Design and implement the database schema.
+1. Design and implement the database schema. (is a database needed?)
-Develop the API endpoints using Python.
-You might use a framework like Django or Flask for this.
+1. Develop the API endpoints using Python.  (where?)
+1. Use a framework like Django or Flask for this. (framework or no framework?)
-Implement authentication and authorization for the API.
+1. Implement authentication and authorization for the API.

 Task 3: Backend Testing and Deployment